What is Retirement Age in Canada?

 The bottom line

-When determining the ideal time to embark on your retirement journey, be sure to take a holistic view of your financial picture, personal dreams, and life circumstances.
-While 65 is considered the standard milestone, your perfect retirement age depends on your unique situation.
+While 65 is the traditional retirement benchmark in Canada, your perfect retirement age depends on your unique situation.
 With careful planning and factoring in available retirement benefits, you can confidently make the transition into your next exciting life stage.

 What is the standard retirement age in Canada?